Response time central-limit and failure rate estimation for stationary periodic rate monotonic real-time systems: Simulations

-In this section we use the IG method on real data.
-We use a real case of 9 programs of an autopilot of a drone, PX4-RT \cite{ntaryamira:tel-03789654}, a modified version of PX4 \cite{7140074} with a real-time behavior, and a clock measuring preempting the operating system itself.
-PX4-RT is run on an ARM Cortex M4 CPU clocked at $180$ MHz with $256$ KB of RAM using a simulated environment from Gazebo \cite{koenig2004design}.
-PX4-RT allows to measure execution times (\figurename~\ref{fig:simtasksetpx4} and Table~\ref{tab:px4}) and response times during the flight of a drone.
-It runs on top of NuttX, a Unix-like operating system.
+In this section we use the IG method on HITL data.
+Note that in this case, execution times are not necessarily independent.
+However, we test our method applied to real-data performs.
+We use a real case of 9 programs of an autopilot of a drone, \textsc{px4-rt} \cite{sorel2024kopernic}, a modified version of \textsc{px4} \cite{7140074} with a real-time behavior, and a clock-measuring that can preempt the operating system itself. \textsc{px4-rt} is run on an ARM Cortex M4 CPU clocked at $180$ MHz with $256$ KB of RAM using a simulated environment from Gazebo \cite{koenig2004design}. \textsc{px4-rt} allows to measure execution times and response times during the flight of a drone.
+It runs on top of \textsc{NuttX}, a real-time operating system (RTOS).
 It provides an infrastructure for internal communications between all programs and off-board applications.
-Each task is a NuttX task launched at the beginning of the PX4 program.
-The tasks read data from sensors (snsr), estimate positions and attitudes using a Kalman filter (ekf2), control the position (pctl) and the attitude (actl) of the drone, the flight manager (fmgr), the hover thrust estimator (hte), handle the navigation (navr), command the state of the drone (cmdr), and the rate controller (rctl), which is the inner-most loop to control the body rates.
-These tasks are in constant interference with the operating system NuttX.
-Because the operating system has the highest priority, the nine tasks studied are constantly preempted by NuttX.
-Unfortunately, it is not possible to have information about the interfering operating system programs.
-Unlike the simulation in Section~\ref{sec:simulations}, PX4-RT runs concurrently with other tasks which do not have timing requirements, making it a complex system with many unknown variables.
+Each task is a \textsc{NuttX} task launched at the beginning of the \textsc{px4} program.
+The tasks read data from sensors (\textit{snsr}), estimate positions and attitudes using a Kalman filter (\textit{ekf2}), control the position (\textit{pctl}) and the attitude (\textit{actl}) of the drone, the flight manager (\textit{fmgr}), the hover thrust estimator (\textit{hte}), command the state of the drone (\textit{cmdr}), and the rate controller (\textit{rctl}), which is the inner-most loop to control the body rates.
+These tasks are in constant interference with the operating system \textsc{NuttX}, which makes them statistically dependent.
+Because the operating system has the highest priority, the nine tasks studied are constantly preempted by \textsc{NuttX}.
+Unfortunately, it is not possible to get information about the operating system programs that interfere.
+Unlike the simulation in Section~\ref{sec:simulations}, \textsc{px4-rt} runs concurrently with other tasks which do not have timing requirements, making it a complex system with many unknown variables.
 We test in this section whether and when the proposed parametric estimation is suitable for such complex system.